mzmine/mzmine_documentation/docs/module_docs/feature_list_row_filter/feature_list_rows_filter.md

 - **Use Remainder of Kendrick mass**
   Use Remainder of Kendrick mass (RKM) instead of Kendrick mass defect (KMD)

-#### **Parameter**
-Paremeter defining the group of each sample.

 #### **Only identified?**

 If the checkbox is selected, only identified compounds will be retained.

 #### **Text in identity**

 Only rows that contain this text in their peak identity field will be retained.

 #### **Text in comment**

 Only rows that contain this text in their comment field will be retained.

+#### CV filter

+Define a sample group by selecting a metadata column and a group in that metadata column that may only show a maximum coefficient of variation (= relative standard deviation).
+Only rows that show a CV below the given value, will be retained.
+A good sample group for this application are pooled QC samples.
+If a feature is not detected in all QC samples, it will be retained anyway.

 #### **Keep or remove rows**

 User can select to either keep or remove the rows that match the defined criteria.

 #### **Feature with MS2 scan**

 If checked, only features that have MS2 scan will be kept.

 #### **Never remove feature with MS2**

 If checked, all rows with MS2 are retained without applying any further filters on them.

 #### **Reset the feature number ID**

 If checked, row IDs will be reset.

 #### **Mass defect**

 Mass defect as a feature filter can be used for selective detection of compounds of interest, and the values accepted are 0.314-0.5 or 0.90-0.15.

 #### **Original feature list**

 It can be either processed in place, kept or removed.

 {{ git_page_authors }}